NethServer/docs/administrator-manual/en/installation.rst

 * lang: system language, default is en_US
 * keyboard: keyboard layout, default is us
 * timezone: default is UTC Greenwich
-* password: enable file system encryption with given password
+* fspassword: enable file system encryption with given password This option can be used even in Interactive Mode

+.. _installation-interactive:

 Interactive Mode
 ----------------